lanalabs/python-dashboard/README.md

 Install required packages:

-`conda install requirements.txt`
+`conda install -u`

+`pip install pylana`
-`conda install lana_listener-0.0.1.tar.gz`
+`pip install lana_listener-0.0.1.tar.gz`

+Where _pylana_ is available in public repository;
+_lana-listener_ component shall be sourced as a ready made package from lanalabs/github.

+One may use a _requirements.txt_ to install generic dependencies into the particular conda environment that is hosted natively on the local system in order to develop the dashboard.
+Note that, these installed dependencies will not be carried over into target system as installed ones!

+A requirements file may be used from the mining repository which is also used for production setup to look up and install dependencies.

+TODO
 ### Setting up configs and running the dashboard locally

 It is possible to run the dashboard independent of LANA PM.
 Simply fill in the API key and log_id into the `lana_listener` object and start `index.py`.

+TODO where is it uploaded? local/production/cloud?
+TODO Call it deployment instead of uploading.
 ### Uploading your first dashboard

-Simply follow the steps in the jupyter-notebook to create a dashbaord and link it to the log.
+Simply follow the steps in the jupyter-notebook to create a dashboard and link it to the log.
 Once you have the `dashboard_id` and it is connected to the log, you will be able to upload source code either using the notebook, or using the `upload.sh` script.
 For a detailed instruction of how to upload also other types of dashboards, as well as a Bash and Python guide to upload, please see `UploadTutorial.pdf`.

+TODO This is called replacing source code of an existing dashboard.
 ### Uploading (new) source-code

 First stop tracking the `upload.sh` file so that you can change the file without